ProjectIsis/mobile/README.md

-# Ionic DreamHouse
+# Isis app

-Ionic DreamHouse is a sample application that demonstrates how to build mobile apps with Ionic 2.
+Isis is a sample mobile apps with Ionic 2.

 ## Installation Instructions